Top 10 Fastest Programming Languages

 Julia is a high-level, high-performance dynamic programming language.
 Julia can be used to build applications and microservices.
 Julia supports multiple platforms.
 Other programs can integrate Julia.
 It is fast because of its design decisions and JIT compiler.
 The reason why it does not top the list is that it is a dynamic language.

 Rust is a high-level, multi-paradigm language designed for performance and safety.
 Rust is very fast because it has no runtime or garbage collector.
-It is slower than C++ because it is inherently safer.
-The same safety can be achieved in C++ by the use of pointers but rust is safer by default.
+It is not slower than C++ because it is inherently safer.
+The same safety cannot be achieved in C++ by the use of pointers but rust is safer by default.
 So it undergoes various safety checks while compiling.
-As a result, the safer languages are slower by nature.
-Therefore it is a bit slower than C++ and C.
+The checks are only run time and have zero performance on the language.
+The motto of being zero cost abstractions.
+As a result, it is a safer language that is not slower by nature.
+Therefore it is as fast as C++ and C.

 C++ is one of the most efficient and fastest languages.
-It is widely used by competitive programmers for its execution speed and standard template libraries(STL).
+It is widely used by competitive programmers for its execution speed and Standard Template Libraries(STL).
 Even though C++ is more popular, it suffers from vulnerabilities like buffer error.
-C++ executes at more or less the same speed as its predecessor C. The only thing which makes C++ below C in speed is that it is more safe and complex than C, therefore the C++ code undergoes security checks by default which makes it slower than C.
+C++ executes at more or less the same speed as its predecessor C. The only thing which makes C++ below C in speed is that it is safer and more complex than C, therefore the C++ code undergoes security checks by default which makes it slower than C.

-The special thing about C is, there is nothing special.
-It is simple.
-It is very close to assembly language.
+The special thing about C is, that there is nothing special.
+It is simple and very close to assembly language.
 In C, a lot of instructions are directly mapped to assembly instructions.
 But the extreme speed of the C language comes by compromising security.
 C is known to have the largest number of vulnerabilities among popular languages.
 It executes unsafe instructions without cross-checking.
 Like C++ it also suffers from buffer error.
 Though C has these disadvantages, it still tops the list because of its fast execution speed.